P&G Associates Scheme

 How is the Scheme Managed?

-A Scheme Manager (Katharine Thornton), manages the Associate Scheme on a day-to-day basis with much of the organisational support provided by DPS Consultants.
+A Scheme Manager (Katharine Thornton), manages the Associate Scheme on a day-to-day basis.
 A Management Board comprising of a mixture of current and past employees meets once a year.
 The Scheme in the UK is divided into several regions that are managed on a local basis by a group of volunteers, supported by the Scheme Manager and administrator.

 What does the Scheme do?